Stop babysitting deals

 Do we need to change tools or rebuild our CRM?

-If you don’t have a CRM, we recommend HubSpot.
-It works well for most service firms.
+If you need a recommendation, HubSpot works well for many service firms.

 What if cleaning up the pipeline makes it smaller?